01 of 03

 Wonky Log Cabin Quilt Block Basics

-Read string piecing basics before you begin if this will be the first block you've made using the technique, and to become accustomed to a few of the possibilities for this quilt block.
+Make sure you know the string piecing basics before you begin if this will be the first block you've made using the technique, and become accustomed to a few of the possibilities for this quilt block.

 Start with the suggested foundation size and strips.
 After making a couple of wonky log cabin blocks, customize the components to suit your needs.

-The instructions show you how to sew a block similar to the version on the left in the photo above.
+The instructions show you how to sew a block similar to the version on the left in the photo.

 Continue to 2 of 3 below.

-- Cut a 9" x 9" foundation from muslin or any other prewashed cotton fabric.
-Inexpensive fabrics are sometimes a bit thinner than typical quilting cottons and work just fine, but keep in mind that very dark/bright prints used for a foundation could show through the light log cabin strips.
+- Cut a 9-inch-by-9-inch foundation from muslin or any other prewashed cotton fabric.
+Inexpensive fabrics are sometimes a bit thinner than typical quilting cotton and work just fine, but keep in mind that very dark/bright prints used for a foundation could show through the light log cabin strips.

-- Cut a dark or warm (red is traditional) square of fabric, about 2-1/4" x 2-1/4" for the block's center (does not need to be exactly that size or even a precise square).
+- Cut a dark or warm (red is traditional) square of fabric, about 2 1/4 inches by 2 1/4 inches for the block's center (it does not need to be exactly that size or even a precise square).

-- Choose three fabrics that blend with each other but are lighter than the square.
+- Choose three fabrics that blend but are lighter than the square.
 Cut a strip of each.
-Required lengths vary depending on their eventual placement, but cut each one at least 18" long (you'll have leftovers that can be used in additional blocks).
+Required lengths vary depending on their eventual placement, but cut each one at least 18 inches long (you'll have leftovers that can be used in additional blocks).

-- Strip widths can vary -- try cutting one 1-1/2" wide, one 2" wide and the third 2-1/2" wide (strips do not need to be exactly those widths).
+- Strip widths can vary—try cutting one 1 1/2 inches wide, one 2 inches wide, and the third 2 1/2 inches wide (strips do not need to be exactly those widths).

-Choose three darker fabrics (or warm fabrics that will pop out) that blend with each other but contrast with the light strips and can either contrast or blend with the cut square.
-You'll need about 18" total of each.
-Vary widths again.
+Choose three darker fabrics (or warm fabrics that will pop out) that blend but contrast with the light strips and can either contrast or blend with the cut square.
+You'll need about 18 inches total of each.
+Vary the widths again.

 02 of 03